polubis/greenonsoftware-v2/apps/4focus/.ai/mvp.md

 - Support for mobile devices
 - Dashboard presenting a "health score" – based on data, we show how you're doing in your fight against ADHD
 - Blocker – a screen that makes it harder for users to exit the task they are currently performing
+- User is able to provide estimated time to end for their tasks (when it's finished in correct time there is a nice animation displayed that informs them they're doing good job)
 - Simple user interface, free of unnecessary colors
 - Statistics – at the end of each day, a report will be generated containing the following information:
   1. Average task completion time